$701,914Average Value$393Average Price per Sq Ft26Homes For Sale

 Nutley homes are often Colonial Revivals in a mix of brick and siding, so even though homes are placed close together, each one stands out.
 Siding foursquares with a dormer window at the top and a front deck are also common.
 Yards vary in size, but most have light landscaping with bushes and flowers highlighting the slight slope of the land.
 Regardless of the yard size, houses have a walkway connecting the front door to the sidewalk or streets.
 Some properties will have one-car garages, but many people will park on both sides of the street.
 Homes in Nutley will list between $525,000 and $700,000, depending on lot size and the number of bedrooms.
 For something smaller, there are also condos available for closer to $315,000.

-Colonial Revival homes are prominent throughout Nutley.
+Colonial Revival homes are a prominent housing style found throughout Nutley.

 1/2